VOCABULARY - IDIOMS

 Meaning: said of a person who is no longer particularly young.

-• not enough room to swing a cat
+• Not enough room to swing a cat

-Meaning: A very small space
+Meaning: A very small or cramped space.

 • not have a cat in hell's chance